About

 - Input Director is running on all systems (the ID icon is displayed on the Windows notification status bar)

-- On the Master, open the "Master Configuration" tab on Input Director, and click the "Scan Slaves" button.
-If the slave(s) are marked with a red cross then the Master has been unable to communicate with them or the slave has been unable to respond.
+- On the Director, open the "Client Systems" tab on Input Director, and click the "Check Systems Availability" button.
+If the client(s) are marked with a red cross then the Director has been unable to communicate with them or the client has been unable to respond.

-If you have a 3rd-party firewall running on your Master and/or Slave system have a look at this question.
+If you have a 3rd-party firewall running on any of your systems have a look at this question.

 - Are screen-edge transitions disabled?
-Right-click on the Master's Red "ID" icon on the notification status bar to bring up the context menu and confirm there isn't a tick next to "No screen-edge transitions".
-Nb: Disabling screen-edge transitions won't inhibit transitions via hotkeys between slaves and the master.
+Right-click on the Director's "ID" icon on the notification status bar to bring up the context menu and confirm there isn't a tick next to "No screen-edge transitions".
+Nb: Disabling screen-edge transitions won't inhibit transitions via hotkeys between client systems and the Director.

-- On the master, has the slave you're trying to reach been marked as one to skip?
-Open the Master Configuration panel on the Master system and verify there isn't a tick in the "Skip" checkbox next to that slave.
+- On the Director, has the client system you're trying to reach been marked as one to skip?
+Open the "Client Systems" tab on the Director system and verify there isn't a tick in the "Skip" checkbox next to that client.

-- If there are multiple monitors on either the master or any slave, Input Director needs to know how many monitors and their orientation, otherwise transitions between systems may not function correctly.
+- If there are multiple monitors on any of your systems, Input Director needs to know how many monitors and their orientation, otherwise transitions between systems may not function correctly.
 Have a look at this question for more information.

-- Have you turned on 'Use cached slave IP addresses' on the Master Preferences?
-This option can improve the transition speed between systems, but if one of your slave's can have its ip address changing frequently throughout the day (e.g. its wireless and its connecting/disconnecting and being allocated a different IP address everytime) then
+- Have you turned on "Use cached IP addresses" on the Director Preferences?
+This option can improve the transition speed between systems, but if one of your client system's can have its ip address changing frequently throughout the day (e.g. its wireless and its connecting/disconnecting and being allocated a different IP address everytime) then

 this option should be turned off.